sho-luv/gpt_tools/README.md

 2. Connect rooted Android device.
 2. Run the Python script: `python androkey.py`

-## Contributions

-Contributions to this repository are welcome!
-If you have a tool you've created with the help of ChatGPT that you'd like to add to this repository, please submit a pull request.

 ## License

 This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).